 Micah 6:8 – “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”1NIV New International Version Translations

 Our noun (He) tells us that the words are directly from God.
 Therefore, they are worth reading.
-God is answering the proverbial question of what does God expect of us?
+God is answering the proverbial question, What does God expect of us?
 Who are the “us” in this statement?
-We are the mortals, those with finite life on this earth and that is a most important noun to always remember.
-This question is a search for significance and is the age long pursuit of mankind.
+We are the mortals, those with finite lives on this earth, and that is a very important noun to always remember.
+This question is a search for significance and is part of the age-long pursuit of mankind.
 Here we also get the answers.
 Our nouns (justly, mercy, and humbly) tell us that God expects justice, mercy, and humility.
 All three are worthy attributes.
-However, the verbs tell us that the verbs are not necessarily God’s to act out but ours to take on and we have the responsibility to “act”” love,” and “walk.”
+However, the verbs tell us that the verbs are not necessarily God’s to act out but ours to take on, and we have the responsibility to “act,” love,” and “walk.”

 John 3:16 – “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 Mercy is something everyone wants and needs.
 A just God without mercy would be a heavy burden to deal with because we all fall short of God’s expectations.
 However, that is not what we are being asked to do.
 Instead, you and I are asked by God to love.
-To love mercy is something that benefits others as we benefit from Christ’s own love for us.
-God does not tell how to be merciful.
+To love mercy is something that benefits others, as we benefit from Christ’s love for us.
+God does not tell us how to be merciful.
 God tells us how to love.
-All forms of love are verbs, requiring action on our part:
+All forms of love are verbs, requiring action on our part.

-Eros (Pronounced: AIR-ohs) is the Greek word for sensual or romantic love.
+Eros (pronounced AIR-ohs) is the Greek word for sensual or romantic love.
 It defines the proper relationship between husband and wife.
-A good marriage mirrors justice every day because it is truly the sharing of one’s very souls.
-A just relationship is pleasing to God because it is based on fairness and equality.
+A good marriage mirrors justice every day because it is truly the sharing of one’s very soul.
+A just relationship is pleasing to God based on fairness and equality.

-Storge (Pronounced: STOR-jay) is the Greek word describes family love, the affectionate bond that develops naturally between parents and children, and brothers and sisters.
-In a world where there are so many single parented families or dysfunctional families, it reminds us that there is an expectation God places on how family relationships are to be maintained.
+Storge (pronounced: STOR-jay) is the Greek word that describes family love, the affectionate bond that develops naturally between parents and children and brothers and sisters.
+In a world where there are so many single-parented families or dysfunctional families, it reminds us that there is an expectation God places on how family relationships are to be maintained.
 God’s visitation requirements are 24 by 7.

-Philia (Pronounced: FILL-ee-uh) is the Greek term describes the powerful emotional bond seen in deep friendships.
+Philia (pronounced: FILL-ee-uh) is the Greek term that describes the powerful emotional bond seen in deep friendships.
 Justice becomes much easier when friendship and respect are present.
 It was Aristotle who said that “friendship” is when two souls become one.”

-Agape (Pronounced: Uh-GAH-pay) is the highest of the four types of love in the Bible.
+Agape (pronounced Uh-GAH-pay) is the highest of the four types of love in the Bible.
 It describes God’s immeasurable, incomparable love for humankind.
 It is the divine love that comes from God.
 Agape love is perfect, unconditional, sacrificial, and pure.
-It is the love that Christ calls us to when he said:
+It is the love that Christ calls us to when he says:

 John 13:34 – “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”

-The verb “walk” comes with a condition on it, humility.
+The verb “walk” comes with a condition: humility.
 This may be the hardest of all things for humans to do.
-The good news here is that God did not say, “Run and keep up with Me!”
+The good news here is that God did not say, “Run and keep up with me!”
 We are only called to walk with God.
-I often imagine what a walk with God would be like, slowly through a beautiful world, filled with the glory of His creations.
-When we walk with someone, there is time to talk to them, we can lean on them if we stumble, we can learn from them, we can get to know them.
-It is not possible to love someone in a hurry either.
-God expects us to get to know Him and know Him well, to love Him and to love Him well.
-When two people walk together they can become the deepest of friends.
-Two people running against each other are no more than competitors, one wins and the other loses.
+I often imagine what a walk with God would be like—slowly through a beautiful world filled with the glory of His creations.
+When we walk with someone, there is time to talk to them.
+We can lean on them if we stumble, learn from them, and get to know them.
+It is not possible to love someone in a hurry, either.
+God expects us to get to know Him and know Him well, to love Him, and to love Him well.
+When two people walk together, they can become the deepest of friends.
+Two people running against each other are no more than competitors; one wins and the other loses.
 Why race with God?
-Do you really think you can win?
-He only asks us to walk with Him so enjoy yourself and walk slowly.
+Do you think you can win?
+He only asks us to walk with Him, so enjoy yourself and walk slowly.
 There are no losers with God!

 Matthew 11:28-30 – “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”